You need some Mark Burnett BMX videos in your life if you’re into street stuff.

-However, once you start watching it, you would want it to be even longer.
+However, you want it to be even longer once you start watching it.

 This was two years in the making and the final piece is something you will watch over and over again.

-Take Your Time was entirely shot by Ryan Chadwick, but it was Mark who edited it in its entirety.
+Take Your Time was entirely shot by Ryan Chadwick, but Mark edited it.